 The thing to keep in mind with meth is that, like heroin or cocaine, it is best to never start it, because a powerful, unforgiving habit can easily begin.

-A CDC report from December of 2018 gives the shocking news that 6,762 people died in 2016 from methamphetamine use.
+A December 2018 CDC report gives the shocking news that 6,762 people died in 2016 from methamphetamine use4.

 Outside of the obvious use of addiction and a physical dependency, prescription painkillers present further dangers.
 These medications are dangerous when mixed with the alcohol that is ever-present among college students.
 In extreme examples, these powerful pain killers can slow the heart rate and breathing to the point of danger.